priyankgupta2003/study-notes-md/publish/Study-notes/GPT Architecture.md

 Based on the inputs, this is implemented using Query, Key, and Value vectors.
 Here is a brief description of each vector.

-- **Query Vector**: It represents the word or token for which the attention weights are being calculated.
+- **Query Vector**: It **represents the word or token for which the attention weights are being calculated**.
 The Query vector determines which parts of the input sequence should receive more attention.
 Multiplying word embeddings with the Query vector is like asking, **"What should I pay attention to?"**
-- **Key Vector**: It represents the set of words or tokens in the input sequence that are compared with the Query.
+- **Key Vector**: It represents the **set of words or tokens in the input sequence that are compared with the Query**.
 The Key vector helps identify the relevant or essential information in the input sequence.
 Multiplying word embeddings with the Key vector is like asking, **"What is important to consider?"**
-- **Value Vector**: It contains the input sequence's associated information or features for each word or token.
+- **Value Vector**: It contains the **input sequence's associated information or features for each word or token**.
 The Value vector provides the actual data that will be weighted and combined based on the attention weights calculated between the Query and Key.
 The Value vector answers the question, **"What information do we have?"**

 The self-attention mechanism enabled the models to highlight the important parts of the content for the task. **It is helpful in encoder-only or decoder-only models to create a powerful representation of the input.
 The text can be transformed into embeddings for encoder-only scenarios, whereas the text is generated for decoder-only models.**